Kineruth/WiFi-Gathering-Analysis-System/README.md

 .:
 KML API - has the KML Jak API files.
 doc - has the JavaDoc files, specificaly the ones called *allclasses* .
-src - has all the java classes.
+src - has all the java classes and Unit testing.
 Wigle Wifi App - Exports - Examples - has exports files from the Wigle app.
 ```